 This course is for students undertaking the Bar Professional Training Course (BPTC) who would like to convert their BPTC into an LLM.

-The BPTC conversion course is only open to students who undertook the previous version of the Bar Professional Training Course (BPTC) between 2010/11 and 2016/17.
-The new version of the BPTC contains an integrated LLM option so there is no need for a conversion course
+The BPTC conversion course is only open to students who commenced the previous version of the Bar Professional Training Course (BPTC) within the last five years and before and 2017/18.
+The new Bar Vocational Studies Course contains an integrated LLM option so there is no need for a conversion course.

 If you are not from the European Economic Area / Switzerland and you are coming to study in the UK, you may need to apply for a visa or entry clearance to come to the UK to study.

 The way that you apply may vary depending on the length of your course.
 There are different rules for: